 - You can add your signature if you want, as long as it is not a prominent part of the drawing.

-- Indicate your social media accounts if you want to see them associated with the publication.
+- Your social media accounts if you want to see them associated with the publication.

 We will publish your illustration on our Instagram account the day it is due.
 Additionally, once a week, we will publish a summary of the challenge on Twitter and Facebook with all the illustrations of the week

-By participating you give us permission to publish your illustrations on our social media accounts and other communications from our Society related to this initiative.
-We will not use your illustrations for any other purpose without your consent.
+By participating you give us permission to publish your illustrations on our social media accounts and other communications from our Society related to this initiative, always crediting the author.